Are you open to the public?

 Do you sell plants?

 Yes!
-We typically begin selling plants in May.
+We typically begin selling plants in April/May.
 We specialize in butterfly host and nectar plants, many of which are difficult to find in franchised stores and garden centers.
 Among our plant selection are native flowers, caterpillar host plants, several varieties of milkweed, old-fashioned cutting flowers, and spectacular annual blooms.
 Plant selection and availability are subject to season and supply.

 All our plants are locally grown using beneficial insects and are guaranteed not to be sprayed with chemical insecticides.
 This is extremely important as insecticide residue can kill butterflies, caterpillars, and other beneficial insects!